markd87/markd87.github.io/_posts/2020-11-01-Causality.markdown

 which is positive in favour of the healthy lifestyle.

-In conclusion, the same raw data with different causal models leads to opposite actionable results.
+In conclusion, the same raw observational data with different causal models leads to opposite actionable results.